Ramón Laguarta: Career

 This includes the company's effort to reduce absolute greenhouse gas emissions by at least 20 percent for their entire value chain over a 2015 baseline (roughly 30-35 million metric tons of GHG), as well as their goals by 2025 to make 100% of their packaging recyclable, compostable, or biodegradable and use 25% recycled plastic content in all plastic packaging.
 Laguarta has also led attempts to reduce waste by acquiring SodaStream.

 In 2023, Laguarta's total compensation from PepsiCo was $26.2 million, up 8% from the previous year and representing a CEO-to-median worker pay ratio of 648-to-1.

-In addition to being a member of the PepsiCo Board of Directors, Ramon is a director of Visa Inc. He is the Co-Chair of the World Economic Forum's Board of Stewards for the Food Systems Initiative.
+In addition to being a member of the PepsiCo Board of Directors, Laguarta is a director of Visa Inc. He is the co-chair of the World Economic Forum's board of stewards for the Food Systems Initiative.

 Personal life

 Laguarta speaks English, Spanish, Catalan, French, German and Greek.
-He is married with three children.
+He is married, with three children.